The hydrodynamic response of small-scale structure to reionization drives large IGM temperature fluctuations that persist to z = 4: Results

-Since our simulation volumes are large enough to capture forest statistics at some of the scales relevant for such studies, we have made a preliminary effort to quantify the importance of these effects on the Ly$\alpha$ forest power spectrum at fixed mean flux.\footnote{We re-scale our Ly$\alpha$ opacities such that the mean transmission matches measurements from~\citet{Becker2013} at $z = 4$ and \citet{Bosman2021} at $z = 5$.} We find that in the extreme case with $z_{\rm re} = 5$, the $z = 4$ Ly$\alpha$ flux power spectrum at $\log(k /[{\rm km^{-1} s}]) = -1.0$ differs by $\approx 20\%$ between our low and high-res simulations (with greater differences at larger $k$), suggesting significant lack of convergence.
-Note that forest studies aimed at dark matter constraints typically use $-2.5 \lesssim \log(k /[{\rm km^{-1} s}]) \lesssim -1.0$ in their analyses~\citep{Viel2013}.
+Since our simulations are large enough to capture Ly$\alpha$ forest statistics at some of the scales relevant for such studies, we have made a preliminary effort to quantify the importance of these effects on the Ly$\alpha$ forest power spectrum at fixed mean flux.\footnote{We re-scale our Ly$\alpha$ opacities such that the mean transmission matches measurements from~\citet{Becker2013} at $z = 4$ and \citet{Bosman2021} at $z = 5$.} We find that in the extreme case with $z_{\rm re} = 5$, the $z = 4$ Ly$\alpha$ flux power spectrum at $\log(k /[{\rm km^{-1} s}]) = -1.0$ is $\approx 20\%$ higher in our high-res compared to our low-res simulations (with greater differences at larger $k$), suggesting significant lack of convergence.
 For $(z_{\rm re}, z) = (7, 5)$, this discrepancy becomes $\approx 10\%$.
 For $(z_{\rm re}, z) = (9,4)$ and $(7,4)$, we find $< 10\%$ disagreement between the low and high-res simulations.
-At $\log(k /[{\rm km^{-1} s}]) = -0.5$, we find $\approx 50\%$ differences in the first two cases and a $\approx 20\%$ difference for $(z_{\rm re}, z) = (7,4)$ (and again, $< 10\%$ for $(z_{\rm re}, z) = (9,4)$).
-Moreover, the left column of Figure~\ref{fig:phase_diagram} shows that for all cases except $z_{\rm re} = 9$, the power-law parameterization represents the TDR poorly at $z = 4$.
+These differences become significantly larger, though, when comparing to idealized scenarios in which the temperature-density relation is assumed to be a tight power law.
+Note that the left column of Figure~\ref{fig:phase_diagram} shows that for all cases except $z_{\rm re} = 9$, the power-law parameterization represents the TDR poorly at $z = 4$.
+Ly$\alpha$ forest studies aimed at dark matter constraints typically use $-2.5 \lesssim \log(k /[{\rm km^{-1} s}]) \lesssim -1.0$ in their analyses~\citep{Viel2013}, indicated that these differences could be important.
 For Ly$\alpha$ forest analyses, these differences may be compensated by marginalization over thermal parameters during parameter inference.
 However, the thermal model that is used does not capture most of the dispersion in the TDR found in our high-resolution simulations and so it is not obvious that this marginalization is sufficient to robustly constrain cosmological parameters such as the dark matter mass.
-We plan to follow up with a more detailed, forest-focused study.
+We plan to follow up with a more detailed, Ly$\alpha$ forest-focused study.